Rob Street: Lincoln City

 On 2 July 2024, Street signed for Lincoln City on a four-year deal for an undisclosed fee.
 He made his debut on 10 August in a 3–2 win over Burton Albion.
 His first goal came in a 5–0 win in the EFL Trophy against Manchester City U21 on 13 November.
 He only made 6 league appearances before going out on loan in 2025.

 On 3 January 2025, Street signed on loan with Doncaster Rovers for the remainder of the season.
 He scored on his debut for the club in a 2–1 defeat to Port Vale on 4 January.
+Street scored 12 goals for Doncaster during his loan and earned both promotion and the EFL League Two title.

 The following season, he returned to Lincoln City, starting the opening day of the 2025–26 season against Reading, where his deflected shot went in off Finley Burns for the opening goal.
 He scored his first goal on his return against Harrogate Town, scoring the third in a 3–1 victory in the EFL Cup.
 His first league goal for Lincoln City came in the 1–0 win against Stevenage in October 2025.
+Following the conclusion of the 2025–26 season, Street signed a new four-year contract to keep him at Lincoln until 2030.